bluuuzs/veltrix-dma/README.md

 ### Notes & Changes

-The webmenu HTML is connecting and working, however I haven’t added all other features yet as it would take too long and i dont have the time right now.
+**Notes:**

-You can preview what it will look like (with way more features later) here: [https://veltrixsolutions.xyz/preview](https://veltrixsolutions.xyz/preview)
+You can preview what the webmenu will look like (with way more features once i get time to add them) here: [https://veltrixsolutions.xyz/preview](https://veltrixsolutions.xyz/preview)

 **Recent Changes:**